mypolopony/streamer/Readme.md

 #### An incident occurred

-# Approximately 600 intended tweets cultivated over about 10 months were overwritten by this drivel\
+# A file, TWEETME, 600 intended tweets cultivated over about 10 months were overwritten by this drivel\

 # RIP TWEETME